-(f)

-- (a) keep lists or maps of all public land within the municipal area; and - (b) make the lists and maps available for public inspection at any time during normal business hours.
+- (f) any other land that the council determines is public land; - (g) any other prescribed land or class of land. - (2) The general manager is to - (a) keep lists or maps of all public land within the municipal area; and - (b) make the lists and maps available for public inspection at any time during normal business hours.